Fulgencio Batista

-Batista initially rose to power as part of the 1933 Revolt of the Sergeants, which overthrew the provisional government of Carlos Manuel de Céspedes y Quesada.
+Batista first came to prominence in the Revolt of the Sergeants, which overthrew the provisional government of Carlos Manuel de Céspedes y Quesada.
 Batista then appointed himself chief of the armed forces, with the rank of colonel, and effectively controlled the five-member "pentarchy" that functioned as the collective head of state.
-He maintained control through a string of puppet presidents until 1940, when he was elected president on a populist platform.
-He then instated the 1940 Constitution of Cuba and served until 1944.
-After finishing his term, Batista moved to Florida, returning to Cuba to run for president in 1952.
+He maintained control through a series of puppet presidents until 1940, when he was elected president on a populist platform.
+He then instated the 1940 Constitution of Cuba and presided over Cuban support for the Allies during World War II.
+After finishing his term in 1944, Batista moved to Florida, returning to Cuba to run for president in 1952.
 Facing certain electoral defeat, he led a military coup against President Carlos Prío Socarrás that pre-empted the election.

 Back in power and receiving financial, military and logistical support from the United States government, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
 He then aligned with the wealthiest landowners who owned the largest sugar plantations, and presided over a stagnating economy that widened the gap between rich and poor Cubans.
-Eventually it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
-As such, Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships both with the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.
+Eventually, it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
+Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships both with the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.

 To quell the growing discontent amongst the populace—which was subsequently displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also utilizing his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture and public executions.
 These murders mounted in 1957, as socialist ideas became more influential.
-Many people were killed, with estimates ranging from hundreds to about 20,000 people killed.
+While exact numbers are unclear, estimates of the death toll attributed to Batista range from hundreds to up to 20,000 victims.